Now that you are familiar with the common online scams and

 If possible, try to avoid accessing unsecured public Wi-Fi on your devices.
 Using it can make you vulnerable to criminal practices.
 And if you must use it, avoid entering compromising or personal information, like your financial information, on any websites.

-8. Do not store Login ID and Password or PIN on your
+8. Do not store Login ID and Password or PIN on your computer

 Most computers have auto-saving or remember me features for logins and passwords.
-Avoid using these features as much as possible as they can be used by fraudsters when your device gets stolen or lost
+Avoid using these features as much as possible as they can be used by fraudsters when your device gets stolen or lost.

 9. Do not disclose personal information